Enjoy 2022’s ARCH lectures

 All the lectures will begin at 11 a.m. in the Shields Room at The History Center, 302 E. Berry St., Fort Wayne.
 Free parking is available at the center.
 In-person attendance will be available for each lecture, unless public health authorities advise otherwise because of COVID-19 pandemic conditions.
 The History Center and ARCH are requiring masks for all visitors to the lectures, especially when Allen County is in the red category according to the State Department of Health and likely also when we are in orange.

-ARCH’s community education programming is made possible by ARCH’s members and donors and supported by funding from the Indiana Arts Commission, Arts United of Greater Fort Wayne and the Community Foundation of Greater Fort Wayne.
+ARCH’s community education programming is made possible by ARCH’s members and donors and supported by funding from the Indiana Arts Commission, Indiana Humanities, Arts United of Greater Fort Wayne and the Community Foundation of Greater Fort Wayne.

 If you want to join in the good work of historic preservation, go to ARCH’s home page and click on the Become a Member button.
 Thank you!